-Time Frame: Ongoing.
-Complete applications for CDBG and HOME funds as needed.
+State CDBG and/or HOME funds as needed.

 Policy: HQL-1.3: Maintain a General Plan, including the Housing Element, that contains current data and is effective in implementing housing goals as conditions in the community change.

 Program: HQL-1.3.1: General Plan and Housing Element Periodic Review and Update.
 Continue to review the General Plan and Housing Element on an annual basis, evaluating the effectiveness of the Housing Element in achieving goals and objectives, and update the data in the Housing Element as necessary.
 Provide annual reports to the Planning Commission, City Council, and HCD.